How to Survive Heated Conversations with Friends and Family

 Another reason why empathic listening is so powerful is because it’s based on having a mutual respect for differences.
 Whether we agree with what others are saying or not, the foundations for healthy relationships are built on being respected, not rejected.
 This is how we learn from one another and how our bonds endure through challenging and tough times.

-Here are some tips for becoming a better empathic listener:
+Ready to strengthen your relationships?
+Here are some clues to becoming a better empathic listener:

 Acknowledge the timing.
 If you find yourself moving into a potentially sensitive dialogue, you may have to consider whether the timing is conducive to the discussion.
 When a conversation starts increasing in intensity, the momentum can be difficult to slow down; however, there is a time and place for everything.
 You may have to suggest continuing the conversation at a better time or a more private location.
 Acknowledging timing demonstrates respect for healthy personal boundaries on both sides.

 Eliminate distractions.
 Empathic listening requires focus.
 The moment we remove our attention from someone, they may lose momentum and stop talking.
-Once a discussion turns into an opportunity for empathic listening, reduce potential distractions—silence your phone, take a deep breath, and just listen.
-Try and keep your attention focused on the other person regardless of what happens around you.
+Once a discussion turns into an opportunity for empathic listening, reduce potential distractions—put your phone away, take a deep breath, and just listen.
+Try and keep your attention focused on the other person regardless of what is happening around you.

 Be willing to suspend judgment.
 As you are listening, become aware of your own opinions or judgments in response to what they are saying.
 But don’t voice them—just notice them and immediately return to the conversation.
 Not replying or responding when we’ve been internally triggered is a sign of respect.
-Keep holding a space by giving them your undivided attention.
+Keep holding the space by maintaining your undivided attention.

 Epiphanies come from within.
 Don’t interrupt the flow.
 Sometimes our greatest discoveries happen spontaneously.
-Remember: When someone is processing their emotions, they’re often coming to an important conclusion—and if you interrupt them, you may be speaking over their moment of truth.
+Remember: When someone is processing their emotions out loud, they’re often coming to an important conclusion—and if you interrupt them, you may be speaking over their moment of truth.
 Everyone needs to have their own epiphanies.
 Let them.

 In the end, my friend was grateful for the opportunity to be heard and acknowledged.
-And while empathic listening may not be a skill used frequently, it can always give us the opportunity to exercise empathy, show respect, and deepen our existing relationships with friends and family—just like it did with my buddy last week.
+And while empathic listening may not be a skill used frequently, it can always give us the opportunity to exercise compassion, show respect, and deepen our existing relationships with friends and family—just like it did with my buddy.

-Michael Thomas Sunnarborg helps people maintain balance during transitions in their work, relationships, and life.
-Learn more at michaelsunnarborg.com
+Michael Thomas Sunnarborg is a career coach, author, and relentless optimist.
+He currently helps people find clarity and balance during transitions in their work, relationships, and life.
+Learn more at michaelcreative.com